My work is supported by affiliate commissions. Learn More

 You could also use a CMS like WordPress, especially with a plugin like Elementor, but in my experience, it’s not as straightforward.
 Website builders are simple, easy to manage, and perfect for a project like this.

-We're going to use a website builder for our project — and there are plenty of website builders to choose from.
+Okay!
+So, we're going to use a website builder for our project and guess what?
+There are plenty of website builders to choose from.

 Here are some of the most popular ones: